leggedrobotics/ocs2/ocs2_doc/docs/profiling.rst

 Massif: A Heap Profiler
 -----------------------

 Valgrind Massif profiles memory usage for snapshots, which are taken at regular time intervals.
-It allows analyzing memory usage down to indivitual functions and lines if debug symbols are available.
+It allows analyzing memory usage down to individual functions and lines if debug symbols are available.

 Usage: